-Ribbon Start > Desktop > Design > Relationships Explore > Portals > Windows > Trace > Relationships Keyboard Shortcuts Ctrl+Shift+2 headings and set up the types and values of information to display, using the Field Chooser, Group Box and Filter Bar.
-Display connector properties Either: Double-click on a relationship in the list Click on the relationship and press the G key, or Right-click and select 'General Properties' The '<connector type=""> Properties' dialog displays showing the 'General' tab, on which you can view and edit the connector properties.</connector> Display properties of Target Role Either: Double-click on a relationship in the list and select the 'Role(s)' tab Click on the relationship and press the T key, or Right-click and select 'Target Role' The '<connector type=""> Properties' dialog displays showing the 'Roles' tab, on which you can view and edit the properties of the Target Role defined in the relationship.</connector>
+Ribbon Start > All Windows > Properties > Responsibilities > Relations Explore > Portals > Windows > Trace > Relationships Keyboard Shortcuts Ctrl+Shift+2

+Facility Detail Reorganize display You can click on and drag column headings across the display to arrange them in a different sequence.
+You can also right-click on the column headings and set up the types and values of information to display, using the Field Chooser, Group Box and Filter Bar.
+Display connector properties Either: Double-click on a relationship in the list Click on the relationship and press the G key, or Right-click and select 'General Properties' The '<connector type=""> Properties' dialog displays showing the 'General' tab, on which you can view and edit the connector properties.</connector> Display properties of